 1882.
 In his The Gazetteer of Scotland of that year, the Rev. John Wilson wrote: "BLAIRGOWRIE, town and parish in north-east of Perthshire.
 The town stands on river Ericht, at terminus of branch railway, amid charming environs, 241/2 miles north-east of Perth; was only a mean village at commencement of present century, is now a flourishing seat of textile manufacturers; publishes 2 weekly newspapers, has a head post office with all departments, 4 banking offices, 7 hotels, a town hall, 2 established churches, 2 Free churches, Congregational, Episcopalian, and Roman Catholic churches, and a public school with about 687 scholars, and includes practically the suburbs of New Rattray and Old Rattray.
 Pop. of the town proper, 4537; of the town and suburbs, 7070. - The parish contains Lornty village; is intersected for about 2 miles by other parishes, and measures, exclusive of the intersection, about 9 miles in length.
 Acres, 15,303."

 1882.
 A photograph was taken of the circle of standing stones on Essendy Road, all in their original sockets.
 They were said to be the only group of standing stones in Scotland with a road running through them.
 They date from the Bronze Age or earlier.

 1882.
-Commercial Street was opened.
+Commercial Street was opened, to improve access to the railway station.
 It went through what used to be the garden of the Station Hotel.
 It led from the front entrance of the Station Buildings to the Wellmeadow and heart of the town.

 1882.
 The North of Scotland Bank opened its Blairgowrie branch in Bleaton House, Leslie Street.